Vladimir Kramnik: Playing style

-Garry Kasparov described Kramnik's style as pragmatic and tenacious, in the latter similar to Anatoly Karpov.
-He is one of the toughest opponents to defeat, losing only one game in over one hundred games leading up to his match with Kasparov, including eighty consecutive games without a loss.
+Kasparov has described Kramnik's style as pragmatic and tenacious, in the latter similar to Anatoly Karpov.
+He is one of the toughest opponents to defeat, losing only one game in over 100 leading up to his match with Kasparov, including 80 consecutive games without a loss.
 Kasparov did not defeat Kramnik during their 2000 World Championship match, partly due to Kramnik's use of the Berlin Defence of the Ruy Lopez.
 Kramnik is renowned for his endgame skills.

 Contributions to chess

 Kramnik has significantly shaped opening theory in chess.
-Viswanathan Anand has said of him in 2012: "I don't know exactly how many lines he's established, but you get the impression that for the last 10 years we've only been using his ideas. ...
+Anand said of him in 2012: "I don't know exactly how many lines he's established, but you get the impression that for the last 10 years we've only been using his ideas [...]
 His stamp on opening theory is much more significant than mine."
 Kramnik's results with the white pieces against the King's Indian Defence made Kasparov drop the opening from his repertoire, and caused the opening to drop in popularity from top-level play for many years.
-Kramnik's use of the Berlin Defence in his 2000 match against Kasparov led to a massive increase in the opening's popularity.
-Kramnik was the world's leading exponent of the Petrov's Defence for much of his career and he also revived the Catalan Opening.
+His use of the Berlin Defense in his 2000 match against Kasparov led to a massive increase in its popularity.
+Kramnik was the world's leading exponent of Petrov's Defence for much of his career and also revived the Catalan Opening.

-Markruk
+Makruk

-He also plays makruk.
-On May 1, 2004, while visiting the Federal Exhibition Hall, immediately learned the rules and beat Dr. René Gralla.
-In his opinion, Thai chess is more strategic than Indian (international); and they need to plan combinations with care, since Thai chess can be compared to endgame in international chess.
+Kramnik also plays makruk.
+On 1 May 2004, while visiting the Federal Exhibition Hall, he immediately learned the rules and beat Dr. René Gralla.
+In his opinion, Thai chess is more strategic than Indian (international); players need to plan combinations with care, since Thai chess can be compared to the endgame in international chess.
 As the reigning world chess champion, he expressed his wish to play a mixed match of makruk and chess with the reigning makruk champion Tor Pagnaam.